anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 CBOR byte string of length 16.

-Note: when IPv6 is used only the lower 64-bits of the source IPv6 address need to be recorded, because they must be by design all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
+Note: when IPv6 is used only the lower 64-bits of the source IPv6 address need to be recorded, because they must be by design all IPv6 link-local addresses, so the upper 64-bits are just "fe80::" and can be elided.
-For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid` field.
+For IPv4, a link-local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid` field.
 On link types where the Interface IDentifier (IID) is not 64-bits, a different field size for `iid` will be necessary.

 Replay protection is not included in this example security solution, because the regular transport layers of cBRSKI and BRSKI, respectively UDP and TCP, also do not provide replay protection.
 Rather, replay protection is handled by the higher layer protocol, respectively DTLS and TLS.
-If replay attack protection is desired, AES with GCM {{RFC5288}} SHOULD be used.
+If replay protection is desired, AES with GCM {{RFC5288}} SHOULD be used.

 Detailed examples of a complete JPY message are shown in {{appendix-examples-detailed}}.